 Here’s a photo of the adjustment screw (the screw on the left holds the bracket in place, and the screw on the right is the adjustment screw):

+I decided to print up a knob which I could put on the end of the M5 bolt to allow rotating the nut by hand, and I made a locking lever which allows the nut to be controlled.
 The black piece on the left is the locking lever, and the piece on the right goes onto the end of the bolt:

 Here they are installed onto the nut and bolt.
 I find that channel lock pliers make installing press fit parts a bit easier.

 The M5 bolt has a “cup” or rim around the edge, so I normally file that off and make the end of the bolt flat or slightly rounded.
 Doing this will also help to prevent the rim from scraping through the kapton on the heater.
 Screw the bolt into the locking lever until it just starts to come through: